Artist

 Both sides from the first single were included in the Meteora CD compilation, privately released in 1997.

-The Scorpyo single is also very rare and never reissued in any form.
+The Scorpyo single is also very rare and never reissued.

 Guai a voi (Lydia & gli Hellua Xenium) - 7" single cover - front and back